Prateek26j/Prateek26j/README.md

 ### Hi there, 👋

-## I am Prateek, Full Stack Web Developer &  App devloper from Hyderabad, India.
+## I am Prateek, App devloper from Hyderabad, India.

 - 🔭 I’m currently working on Spotlight for windows
 - 🌱 I’m currently learning Laravel and ML